ayanbag/pydl/README.md

 # Pydl

-A Library to download music from Youtube , Soundcloud and many others sites.
+A Tool to download music from Youtube , Soundcloud and many others sites.
 It is still in devolopment.\

 ## Installation